nikkipeck/ws/README.md

 Testing:
 All test files are located in /src/test/java/ws

-wsSystemTest - a full functionality test

-SimpleServerUnitTest - test that a server is set up on the correct port, default or specified

-HttpRequestParserUnitTest - requires SimpleServerStartTest to run, will test full parsing of http requests and responses
+wsSystemIntegrationTest - Starts a server on port 8081, tests GET, PUT, and HEAD Requests.
+Also tests unsupported Http versions, 304 Not modified responses, HTML data, and binary data.
+Relies on resource files: getfile.txt, testfile.txt, testHtml.html, testBin.bin.
+Writes putfile.html to configured location.

+SimpleServerIntegrationTest - Starts a server on port 8080 and waits for timeout.
+Starts a server on port 8083 and waits for timeout.

+HttpRequestParserIntegrationTest - Starts a server on port 8081, tests GET, PUT, and HEAD requests.
+Relies on resource files: testfile.txt.
+Writes putfile7.html to configured location.

-HttpResponseUnitTest - this is a basic uncaught excpetion test for the HttpResponse object
+HttpResponseIntegrationTest - this is a basic uncaught excpetion test for the HttpResponse object.
+Starts a server on port 8081, tess encoding, GET, PUT, and HEAD requests.
+Relies on resource files: testfile.txt.
+Writes putfile.html to configured location.

-ServiceHandlerUnitTest - requres SimpleServerStartTest to run, will test ServiceHandler initialization

-SimpleServerStartTest - will start the web server and handle requests from 3rd party programs (i.e. Postman), and from internal unit tests.
+ServiceHandlerIntegrationTest - tests construction of ServiceHandler object

+SimpleServerStartTest - Starts a server on port 8081, can handle requests.
+Will timeout after configured accept_timeout in milliseconds.

+StatusCodeUnitTest - test status codes object.